-As you know, Patrick from ”Crafty & The Beast“ and I shared a post a little while back.
-We had so much fun with the last blog post swap, that we thought it would be great to do it again a few more times.
-So here we are with our second swap and it’s not to be our last… .
-Just like the last time, he has posted about beer pairings for Thanksgiving on my site and I wrote about a really great sparkling wine on his.
-If you take a moment and go the Patrick’s site you will find my wine post about Chandon Brut Classic from Domaine Chandon of Napa Valley.
+As you know, Patrick from “Crafty & The Beast” and I shared a post a little while back.
+We had so much fun with the last blog post swap that we thought it would be great to do it again a few more times.
+So here we are with our second swap, and it’s not to be our last… :-).
+Just like the last time, he has posted about beer pairings for Thanksgiving on my site, and I wrote about a really great sparkling wine on his.
+If you take a moment and go to Patrick’s site, you will find my wine post about Chandon Brut Classic from Domaine Chandon of Napa Valley.

 Now, I’ll let Patrick take it from here.

 Enjoying the games on Thanksgiving Day is a big deal for sports fans.
 It has been since 1920.
 The first game to be televised was November 22, 1956 when Green Bay Packers defeated the Detroit Lions 24-20.